 Schonberg joined The New York Times

 in 1950.
 He rose to the post of senior music critic for the Times a decade later.
-In this
+In this capacity

-classical music on Sundays.
+on Sundays.
 He also worked effectively behind the scenes to increase music

-coverage in the Times and develop its first-rate
+coverage in the Times and develop

-became cultural correspondent for the Times.
+1980 he became cultural correspondent for the Times.

 Schonberg was an extremely influential music writer.
 Aside from his contributions

 The Great Pianists: From Mozart to

 The Lives of the Great Composers

 (1970; revised 1981, 1997) which traced the lives of major composers from

 Monteverdi through to modern times.

 BD: What is